Panintelligence/pi-embed-actions/README.md

 -----------------

-`pi-embed-actions` is a lightweight JavaScript library designed to streamline interactions between your application and the embedded Pi application within an iframe.
-The library provides a simple API interface for calling direct actions on the embedded Pi app, reducing the need for manual user intervention and simplifying the process of embedding Pi into your application.
+`pi-embed-actions` is a lightweight JavaScript library designed to simplify interactions between your application and the Pi app embedded within an iframe.
+It offers a straightforward API to execute actions directly within the embedded Pi app, reducing the need for manual input and simplifying the integration of
+Pi into your app.

-This library serves as a wrapper to perform a variety of actions that can be triggered from your app, such as opening a report editor.
-In the future, more actions will be added to further automate embedding tasks and expand the capabilities of this API.
+The library acts as a wrapper to facilitate various actions, such as opening a report editor, with plans to introduce additional actions in the future to further automate tasks and enhance the API’s capabilities.
 <br>
 <br>